 An example of our flaws here in Ontario.

 A similar accident benefit needed across Canada and the difference in the payouts.
 In Ontario, the claim cost approx. $31,000.00.
 In Alberta, the pay out was $8,600.00.
 In Atlantic Canada, the pay out was $3,700.00, How does this make any sense?
-This is your money and mine being wasted.
+This is your money being wasted.
 These are just a few examples of what is wrong with our system.
 We need to urge our government (your local MPP) that we no longer want quick fixes that in the end have no impact on the ever rising auto rates in Ontario.
 We need a complete system overhaul.
 We need them to look at the David Marshal report and take action.
 (Even if it was the previous government that was responsible for it.)

 Some recommendations coming out of the report are: